-- interest income on corporate loans is the major contributor to total interest income, comprising 51.9 per cent. of the Group's total interest income in 2022 and 49.9 per cent. in 2021.
-Interest income on mortgage loans and consumer loans comprised 18.5 per cent. and 6.3 per cent., respectively, of the Group's total interest income in 2022 and 17.2 per cent. and 6.5 per cent., respectively, in 2021. - interest expense paid on deposits from customers and loans received comprised 25.6 per cent. of the Group's total interest expense in 2022 and 19.5 per cent. in 2021.
-Interest expense on subordinated debt comprised 41.5 per cent. of the Group's total interest expense in 2022 and 28.7 per cent. in 2021 and interest expense on balances with the central bank comprised 32.9 per cent. of the Group's total interest expense in 2022 and 51.9 per cent. in 2021.
+• interest expense on deposits from customers and loans received comprised 72.3 per cent. of the Group's total interest expense in 2023 and 25.6 per cent. in 2022.
+Interest expense on subordinated debt comprised 26.5 per cent. of the Group's total interest expense in 2023 and 41.5 per cent. in 2022 and interest expense on balances with the central bank comprised 0.0 per cent. of the Group's total interest expense in 2023 and 32.9 per cent. in 2022.

 The Group's net interest income is affected by a number of factors.
-It is primarily determined by the volume of interest-earning assets and interest-bearing liabilities, as well as the differential between the rates earned on interest-earning assets and the rates paid on interest-bearing liabilities.
+It is primarily determined by the volume of interest-earning assets and interest-bearing liabilities, as well as the differential between the rates earned on interest-earning assets and the rates paid on interest-bearing liabilities, supported by a higher interest-rate environment.

-For a discussion of the trends in LHV Pank's net interest income, see "-Results of Operations-Net interest income".
+For a discussion of the trends in LHV Pank's net interest income, see "Results of Operations-Net interest income".